Gradiant/5g-charts/open5gs-oaignb.md

 These new values will:

 - Disable the Open5gs EPC, deploying only the functions of the Open5gs 5G SA Core.
+- Set the MCC, MNC, TAC to be used by the AMF, as well as the SST and SD for the slice, which are also used by the NSSF.
+Notice that these values match the ones mentioned later for the subscriber's registration, being also tied together with the **sysmocom USIM's** credentials.
+- Disable the Ingress for accessing the Open5GS WebUI.
 - Enable the *populate* option, which will create a Deployment using the `openverso/open5gs-dbctl` image.
 This will provide an easy way to manage the subscribers.
-In addition, the *commands* specified will manage the registration of the corresponding subscriber.
-As you can see, the subscriber is registered by providing the *imsi, IPv4, key* and *opc*, and also by configuring its corresponding **slice** (providing the *sst* and *sd*).
+In addition, the *initCommands* specified will manage the registration of the corresponding subscriber.
+As you can see, the subscriber is registered by providing the *imsi, key, opc, apn, sst* and *sd*, thus configuring already its corresponding **slice**.
 Take into account that the values provided are tied together with the **sysmocom USIM's** credentials in the UE.
-- Set the MCC, MNC, TAC to be used by the AMF, as well as the SST and SD for the slice, which are also used by the NSSF.
-Notice that these values match the corresponding ones already mentioned for the subscriber's registration, being also tied together with the **sysmocom USIM's** credentials.
-- Disable the Ingress for accessing the Open5GS WebUI.

 The successful registration can be verified following 2 different approaches: